Saffron for Emotional Health

 Adjunctive Treatment for Patients with Depression and Anxiety

-A very recent work, also from Iran, looked at a 9 month study of 40 patients with major depression who were taking conventional psychiatric medications.
+A very recent work, also from Iran, looked at a 9-month study of 40 patients with major depression who were taking conventional psychiatric medications.
 Half took crocin, the major constituent of saffron alongside their medication, while and half took only the drugs.
-The subjects who took the combination spice and drugs had showed significantly improved scores for depression relief, anxiety relief and general overall health status compared to placebo group (Talaei, 2015).
+The subjects who took the combination of spice and drugs had shown significantly improved scores for depression relief, anxiety relief, and general overall health status compared to placebo group (Talaei, 2015).

 Spice for a Gut Feeling

 Saffron has high amounts of anti-oxidative carotenoids (including the main antioxidant crocin, a carotenoid which gives it its burnt orange color) and B vitamins.
 It is thought that saffron changes the levels of neurotransmitters such as dopamine, norepinephrine, and serotonin in the brain.
 Also, the antioxidants in saffron are thought to help clean up free radicals in the body, to help brain cells from oxidative stress.
 Oxidative stress is known to be a problem in people with mood issues (Chung, 2013).

 I suspect saffron’s ability to help mood so well is because it is such a wonderful help to the digestive tract where it can relax tight muscles.
 The digestive tract is the seat of both the immune system as well as a central place of neurotransmitter creation.
 When digestion isn’t strong, the immune system will increase inflammation throughout our body, including our brain — which will contribute to any mood disorder to which we are predisposed.
 And when digestion isn’t at it’s best, our neurotransmitters (which, as Dr. Candace Pert said are our "molecules of emotion") will not be balanced, which means our mood will suffer too.

 Using Saffron in Your Diet and as a Supplement